nhsconnect/gpconnect/pages/designprinciples/designprinciples_ig_principles.md

 - The GP Connect APIs are for use in Direct Patient Care settings only.

-- Responsibility to ensure that Consuming organisation use of the GP Connect APIs is compliant with NHS Codes of Practice & Legal Obligations in their use of healthcare records and information, resides with the Commissioning Organisation (not NHS Digital).
+- Responsibility to ensure that Consuming End User Organisations use of the GP Connect APIs is compliant with NHS Codes of Practice & Legal Obligations in their use of healthcare records and information, resides with the Consuming End User Organisations (not NHS Digital).

 - FoT Early Adopter deployments will represent organisation groupings where the necessary data sharing agreements between data controllers, augmented by Data Controller-Data Processor contracts, IG process and policy and fair usage notifications are already in place eg existing federation or shared record groups